Anna Tsuchiya: Music career

 Tsuchiya sang in her school choir and has been involved in the music industry since age 16.
 At 18, she terminated her contract with Japanese Seventeen, and supposedly decided to leave show business altogether.
 However, after an offer by former Oblivion Dust member K.A.Z, she invested in her music career.
 In mid-2002, she formed the rock duo Spin Aqua with K.A.Z.
 Tsuchiya has said her influences have changed over the years, from Whitney Houston, Diana Ross, Cyndi Lauper, Bette Midler, and Mariah Carey, to Bon Jovi and Guns N' Roses.

 Soon after she debuted as a singer, she was dubbed "The Second Nanase" because of her resemblance to Nanase Aikawa.
 Spin Aqua released three singles, one album, and a video collection, without commercial success.
 In 2004, Tsuchiya became pregnant, and the group disbanded.

-In the Japanese version of Silent Hill (film), her song "Lovin' You" is used.
+In the Japanese version of the 2006 film Silent Hill, her song "Lovin' You" is used.

 In 2005, Tsuchiya announced plans to begin a solo career.
 On August 24 of that year, she released her first mini-album, Taste My Beat, on Avex Group's sub-label, Mad Pray Records.
 Her first single was "Change Your Life", followed by a second single entitled "Slap that Naughty Body" / "My Fate".
 After these releases, Tsuchiya released her first remix album, Taste My Xxxremixxxxxxx!!!!!!!!
 Beat Life!
 Her third single, "Rose", was used as the opening theme for Nana; Olivia Lufkin's "Starless Night" was used as the ending theme.
 This boosted Tsuchiya's music career, as "Rose" reached No. 6 on the Oricon charts and become her first Top Ten Hit.

 In July 2006, Tsuchiya made her first overseas appearance at the Japan Expo in Paris, France.
 During this time, to boost her popularity, she also debuted her album Strip Me?.

 In early 2007, after a short hiatus, she returned to the music scene with a new single called "Kuroi Namida".
 This song would also be featured in the Nana anime.
 This was followed by the third Nana anime opening single, "Lucy", in early February.
 This directly preceded a second full-length Nana album, titled Anna Tsuchiya Inspi' Nana (Black Stones), which contained singles from the show and new songs.
 A quasi-soundtrack album called Nana Best was then released, which included popular and unreleased songs by both her and Olivia Lufkin from the TV series.
 In March 2007, Lufkin's and Tsuchiya's songs from these albums were played at Shibuya AX in Tokyo in March 2007.